Home Blog Page 8

 You can take a look at the high-quality manufactured home lifestyle for yourself by visiting MHVillage, the nation’s leading platform for buying, selling, and renting manufactured homes.

-Mobile Home Kitchen Cabinets: The Do’s and Don’ts
+Manufactured Home Kitchen Cabinets: The Do’s and Don’ts

-It’s inevitable: with rising mobile home sales over the past few years, mobile home remodels are also climbing.
+It’s inevitable: with rising manufactured home sales over the past few years, mobile home remodels are also climbing.
 In fact, we’ve seen an increase in remodels over the past few years, especially as indoor projects have spiked since 2020.

-If you’ve been wondering how to go about a mobile home kitchen cabinet installation, you’ve come to the right place.
+If you’ve been wondering how to go about a manufactured home kitchen cabinet installation, you’ve come to the right place.
 We’ll go over the basics of manufactured home kitchen cabinets, as well as answer some burning questions you’ll have before you get started.

-The Basics of Mobile Home Kitchen Cabinets
+The Basics of Manufactured Home Kitchen Cabinets

-Many people, while living in their mobile home, choose to remodel their kitchen cabinets.
+Many people, while living in their manufactured home, choose to remodel their kitchen cabinets.
 This can be for a variety of reasons.
 The homeowner might want cabinets that reflect modern design trends, such as cabinets made of oak or polycarbonate (depending on what your tastes are).
 Or maybe the cabinets are showing their age and are chipping or cracked in places.
 Or maybe a homeowner wants to increase the resale value of their home before they sell.

 Because the cabinets take up a sizable portion of any kitchen, it’s important to consider them heavily when going through a kitchen remodel.
 This is why many hardware stores and websites have sections and pages dedicated to kitchen cabinetry.